 As a timely illustration, imagine your potential exposure to Covid-19: Your risk of exposure is not limited to those you meet in person – it spans all the people you meet, and all the people they met and so forth (up to 14 days back).
 Each and every one of those can be the source of your exposure.

-When it comes to online ecosystems your exposure to risk is no different.
+When it comes to external attack surfaces your exposure to risk is no different.
 The more third parties to which you are connected, the more your attack surface grows at an exponential rate.
 Cyberpion seeks out potential threats along that entire connected chain.
 When Cyberpion sees the threat coming, you will be the first to know.